Eclipse-SDV-Hackathon-Chapter-Three/YTU-DEPTRON/solutıon-plan.md

 # 1. Your Team at a Glance

-YTU-Deptron / Not Just Robotics
+YTU-Deptron / Not Just Robotics It's Deptron

 ## Team Members
 | Name | GitHub Handle | Role(s) |